-In addition to the federal bankruptcy exemptions, each state has its own set of state bankruptcy exemptions.
-Many states require their citizens to use their own state exemption system and do not allow bankruptcy filers to take advantage of the federal exemptions.
-Some states do allow bankruptcy filers a choice between their state exemption system and the federal exemptions but even if you live in one of these states you must choose one system or the other (you cannot mix and match from both).
+Each state has its own set of state bankruptcy exemptions, and many states require their citizens to use their own state exemption system.
+Some states allow bankruptcy filers a choice between their state exemption system and the federal exemptions.
+If you live in one of these states you must choose the system that will work best for you—you can’t mix and match from both lists.

 Currently, the following states offer you a choice and allow you to use federal exemptions: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.
 If you don’t live in these states, then you cannot use the federal bankruptcy exemptions.

 Married couples filing a joint bankruptcy get to double all federal exemption amounts (so you get twice the amounts listed below).
-If no amount is listed, that means the entire property or asset is exempt.
-For a more detailed list of federal bankruptcy exemptions please see Nolo's page on Bankruptcy Exemptions by State.
+If an amount isn’t listed, the entire property or asset is exempt.
+Learn what happens if the trustee or someone else objects to your exemptions.

 The federal homestead exemption protects the equity in your home.
 Currently, the federal homestead exemption is $25,150.
-(To learn more about this exemption, see The Homestead Exemption.)
+Learn more about homestead exemptions.